 NedToGo.com is a website by Liz Hamilton and Stephanie Andelman which lists all the restaurants and breweries/winery offering pick-up service for orders in Nederland.
 Website is continuously being updated with the menus and contact information for these businesses.

-Police Department: As an essential department, the Police Department will be implementing staggered shift work when possible.
+Police Department: The Police Department will be implementing staggered shift work when possible.

 Public Works: As an essential department, Public Works will be implementing staggered shift work when possible.

-Visitors Center: Currently open Friday through Sunday from 12PM – 3PM.
+Visitors Center: Currently open seven days a week, from 11aM – 2PM.
 MASKS ARE REQUIRED AT ALL TIMES.